ceejbot/galls-law/webrebels.md

 # [fit] respect Gall:
 # [fit] rewrite in pieces

-^ Avoid complexity by rewriting small parts.
+^ Avoid complexity of a full rewrite by rewriting small parts.
+Modularity!

 ---